 The spleen is also smaller than the liver – so it’s OK if you don’t find it right away.
 Be patient and systematic.
 As with the RUQ, slide the probe along the chest wall cephalad/caudad until you have a good view of the spleen.
 If you can only find the kidney, use that as a base and explore cephalad to that.
 If you don’t find the spleen, move more posterior and try again.
 It’s not unusual for your hand to be so far posterior it’s on the bed while imaging the spleen.
-Once the spleen/kidney interface is located, fan the probe in all directions to fully evaluate the area, just like in the RUQ.
+Once the spleen/kidney interface is located, just like in the RUQ, be sure to fan the probe in all directions to fully evaluate the area.
 Rotating the probe so the indicator marker points a little posterior, utilizing the diaphragm to push things around, and using respiratory variation to get ribs out of the way are almost always necessary.
-(These techniques are described in the RUQ section).
+(These techniques are described in the RUQ section.)

 In the normal scan, the spleen and kidney are tightly juxtaposed, with a hyperechoic line separating them.
 The diaphragm is the echogenic line just cephalad to the spleen.

 Just like the RUQ, fluid can appear in the splenorenal recess.
 HOWEVER, the trickiest part of evaluating the LUQ is that fluid is most likely to be found in the subphrenic space, between the spleen and diaphragm.